-Cut chicken breasts into 1 inch pieces, set aside.
+Prep Chicken: Cut 1 pound boneless skinless chicken breasts into 1-inch pieces, set aside.

-Bring a large cast iron skillet to medium-high heat.
-Add olive and swirl to coat the pan.
-Add chicken and season lightly with a little salt and pepper.
-Move chicken around pan until it reaches 155 degrees F. Add teriyaki sauce (feel free to add a little at a time - you may have a little leftover).
+Cook Chicken: Bring a large cast iron skillet to medium-high heat.
+Add 2 teaspoons extra virgin olive oil and swirl to coat the pan.
+Add chicken and season lightly with a little kosher salt and ground black pepper.
+Move chicken around pan until it reaches 155℉.
+Add the sauce to the skillet of chicken (feel free to add a little at a time - you may have a little leftover).
 Stir to combine.
 Let simmer gently until chicken has fully cooked.
-Add broccoli and toss to combine.
+Add 2 cups steamed broccoli and toss to combine.

-Serve with sesame seeds sprinkled on top over a bed of rice of your choice - we love jasmine rice!
+Serve: Enjoy with sesame seeds sprinkled on top over a bed of rice of your choice!

 Notes

-Teriyaki: of course if you want to make this even easier you can skip making your own teriyaki sauce and simply use store-bought from the grocery store.
+Teriyaki: if you want to make this even easier, skip the homemade teriyaki sauce and simply use store-bought from the grocery store.
 Whatever works best for you!

 Storage: store leftovers in an airtight container in the refrigerator for up to 3 days.